Kind Coins Campaign

 Thank you.
 Your KINDNESS MATTERS!

 The 2018 Kind Coins for Hurricane Relief Campaign was a direct response to the devastating 2017 hurricane season.
-Leading with kindness and compassion, the students & families who participated in The Great Kindness Challenge wanted to help, and the idea of building four new playgrounds at schools in hurricane-impacted communities in Texas, Puerto Rico, Florida, and Louisiana was born.
+Leading with kindness and compassion, the students & families who participated in The Great Kindness Challenge wanted to help, and the idea of building four new playgrounds at schools in hurricane-impacted communities in Texas, Puerto Rico, and Florida was born.
 More than 80,000 students participated in this project, helping to show how everybody has a role to play in creating a kinder world.
-Hasbro, Inc., through its BE FEARLESS BE KIND philanthropic initiative, matched $100,000 of the funds raised, to ensure all four playgrounds could become a reality.
+Hasbro, Inc., through its BE FEARLESS BE KIND philanthropic initiative, matched $100,000 of the funds raised, to ensure all playgrounds could become a reality.

 Playground 1.
 Bales Intermediate School, Friendswood, Texas